highlight/highlight/docs-content/general/6_product-features/1_session-replay/sessions-search-deep-linking.md

   - `/sessions?query={key1}={value1}%20AND%20{key2}={value2}`
   - `/sessions?query={key1}={value1}%20OR%20{key2}={value2}`

-- Implicitly, `and` is used.
-They two queries are equal:
+- Implicitly, `and` is used, so the following two queries are equivalent:
   - `/sessions?query={key1}={value1}%20AND%20{key2}={value2}`
   - `/sessions?query={key1}={value1}%20{key2}={value2}`